Abelian and non-abelian quantum two-block codes: Two-block codes

-In fact, this lower bound becomes exact when $c=1$, i.e., the subgroup $N=\{1\}$ is trivial.
-In this case the 2BGA code $\LP[a,b]$ is equivalent to a hypergraph-product code constructed from classical codes with parity-check matrices $\LL_{G_a}(a)$ and $\RR_{G_b}(b)$ over the corresponding subgroups, the individual blocks of $\LL(a)$ and $\RR(b)$.
+In fact, this lower bound becomes exact when the intersection subgroup is trivial, $N=\{1\}$.
+In this case each double-coset subcode of the 2BGA code $\lp[a,b]$ is equivalent to a hypergraph-product code constructed from classical codes with parity-check matrices $\LL_{G_a}(a)$ and $\RR_{G_b}(b)$ over the corresponding subgroups, the individual blocks of $\LL(a)$ and $\RR(b)$.

 It is known\cite{Borello-delaCruz-Willems-2022} that group algebra codes include good codes with finite rates and finite relative distances.
 This guarantees the existence of finite-rate 2BGA codes with distance scaling as a square root of block length.
+Unfortunately, we do not have a matching upper bound for finite-rate 2BGA codes.